Pur3-MAlice/seasonality/README.md

 1. Select the relevant region, I chose Europe as I am in the UK.
 1. Click on the "Create app" button.
 1. From the project "Deploy" tab, nav to the settings tab and scroll to the "Config Vars" section.
 1. Click the button labelled "Reveal Config Vars" and enter port / 8000.
 Click the "add" button.
+(This was later removed for the static file issue, but should usually be done for deployment.)
 1. Scroll to the top of the settings page, and nav to the "Deploy" tab.
 1. From the deploy tab select Github as the deployment method.
 1. Confirm you want to connect to GitHub.